Diazepam: Overdose

 Although not usually fatal when taken alone, a diazepam overdose is considered a medical emergency and generally requires the immediate attention of medical personnel.
 The antidote for an overdose of diazepam (or any other benzodiazepine) is flumazenil (Anexate).
-This drug is only used in cases with severe respiratory depression or cardiovascular complications.
+This drug is used only in cases with severe respiratory depression or cardiovascular complications.
 Because flumazenil is a short-acting drug, and the effects of diazepam can last for days, several doses of flumazenil may be necessary.
 Artificial respiration and stabilization of cardiovascular functions may also be necessary.
 Though not routinely indicated, activated charcoal can be used for decontamination of the stomach following a diazepam overdose.
 Emesis is contraindicated.
 Dialysis is minimally effective.
 Hypotension may be treated with levarterenol or metaraminol.